uiceds/syllabus/manuscript.md

   * 64-66.5:	D
   * 60-63.5:	D-
   * Below 59.5:	F

+## Homeworks and Exams

+Homeworks and Exams will be done through [PrairieLearn](https://prairielearn.engr.illinois.edu/pl/course_instance/89830/assessments).
+In assigning these types of homeworks and exams, I'm placing emphasis on **mastery**.
+The idea is to keep doing questions until you master the underlying concept or method.
+Once you do, you should be able to answer these questions very quickly.

+### Homeworks

+For the homeworks, I try to preparation for class before a module starts, so if you finish all of the questions completely before the first meeting time for the module, you will receive 110% of the available points.
+Questions finished between the first and second meeting times of the module receive 100%, and questions finished up to two weeks after the module ends can receive 80%.

+Note that new homeworks are assigned most weeks, so if you don't stay ahead, it can be easy to fall behind.

+### Exams

+Exams are also administered using PrairieLearn.
+For exams, partial credit isn't given, but you can try each problem more than once, with a decreasing number of points possible for each try.

 ## Learning Resources
 * Students are expected to bring have use of a laptop for class.